AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/raw_video_data_android.md

+This page shows you how to get raw video data for pre- and post-processing.

 ## Understand the tech

 During the video transmission process, you can pre- and post-process the captured video data to achieve the desired playback effect.